yu55/notes/java_performace_the_definitive_guide_scott_oaks/java_performace_the_definitive_guide_scott_oaks.md

         * ping-ponging between survivor spaces starts at `-XX:InitialTenuringThreshold=N` (default 7 for throughput and G1, 6 for CMS) and constantly adapts between 1 and `-XX:MaxTenuringThreshold=N` (default 15 for throughput and G1, 6 for CMS)
         * objects will always be promoted to the old generation rather than stored in a survivor space: `-XX:+AlwaysTenure` (by default false)
         * behave as if the initial and max tenuring thresholds are infinity, and prevent the JVM from adjusting that threshold down; (as long as there is room in the survivor space, no object will ever be promoted to the old generation): `-XX:+NeverTenure` (by default false)
+        * observing tenuring statistics: `-XX:+PrintTenuringDistribution` (default false)
+          * The most important thing to look for is whether the survivor spaces are so small that during a minor GC, objects are promoted directly from eden into the old generation.
+Below troughput log:
+          ```
+          Desired survivor size 39059456 bytes, new threshold 1 (max 15)
+              [PSYoungGen: 657856K->35712K(660864K)]
+                 1659879K->1073807K(2059008K), 0.0950040 secs]
+              [Times: user=0.32 sys=0.00, real=0.09 secs]
+          ```
+          * desired size for a single survivor space here is 39 MB out of a young generation of 660 MB: the JVM has calculated that the two survivor spaces should take up about 11% of the young generation
+          * JVM has adjusted the tenuring threshold to 1 indicates that it has determined it is directly promoting most objects to the old generation anyway, so it has minimized the tenuring threshold
+          * below G1 or CMS log output:
+          ```
+          Desired survivor size 35782656 bytes, new threshold 2 (max 6)
+          - age 1: 33291392 bytes, 33291392 total
+          - age 2: 4098176 bytes, 37389568 total
+          ```
+          * if the objects would go away after just a few more GC cycles, then some performance can be gained by arranging for the survivor spaces to be more efficient
+        * A good process is to increase the heap size (or at least the young generation size) and to decrease the survivor ratio.
+That will increase the size of the survivor spaces more than it will increase the size of eden.
+The application should end up having roughly the same number of young collections as before.
+It should have fewer full GCs, though, since fewer objects will be promoted into the old generation (again, assuming that the objects will no longer be live after a few more GC cycles).

 ## 7 Heap Memory Best Practises
   * Heap analysis